Did you know BASKETBALL was invented by an instructor for the Young Men's Christian Association.

 At Presbyterian College, he was involved in religious activities, the Missionary Society, the Literary and Philosophical Society, and was a staff member of the Presbyterian College Journal.

-He was an avid athlete.
+He was also an avid athlete.

 In addition to gymnastics, he played baseball, field hockey, football, rugby and lacrosse – sometimes referred to as “legalized murder.”